 Even when I was carrying a heavy load on so many of my rides, I was still able to get 100 miles of range out of just one battery, on my dual battery bike.
-Of course, I am not afraid to do some pedaling on my e-bike.
-But I mostly use pedal assist levels 1 or 2, and occasionally I will use levels 3 or 4 on hills, or if I start getting tired on a long ride.
+Of course, I am not afraid to do some pedaling on my e-bike, mostly using pedal assist levels 1 or 2.
+Occasionally I will use levels 3 or 4 on hills, or if I start getting tired on a long ride.
 Sometimes I also use a little touch of throttle to get started, especially on busy roads.

 If I was using bike battery power alone, or riding much faster, my range would have been much shorter.
 But I expect that the 80 mile range suggested by Blix would be easy to achieve with a dual battery bike in almost any terrain, as long as the rider is pedaling some.

 I was able to ride nearly 200 miles with my dual batteries on a single charge.

 Towing our dog’s bike trailer behind my Blix cargo ebike, at Bahia Honda State Park, FL

 How long does it take to charge the batteries?